Multimodal Motion Conditioned Diffusion Model for Skeleton-based Video Anomaly Detection: Related Work

 \subsection{Diffusion Models}

 Diffusion models have marked a revolution in generative tasks such as image and video synthesis \cite{saadatnejad22,tevet22,chen22}, but they have not been employed for VAD. \citen{Saadatnejad}~\cite{saadatnejad22} propose a two-step framework based on temporal cascaded diffusion (TCD).
-First they denoise imperfect observation sequences and, then, improve the predictions of the (frozen) model on repaired frames. \citen{Tevet} \cite{tevet22} use a transformer encoder to learn arbitrary length motions \cite{aksan21,petrovich21} that faithfully express a particular conditioning $c$ over the an input motion.
-They experiment with constrained synthesis where $c$ is a text prompt (i.e., text-to-motion) or a specific action class (i.e., action-to-motion) and unconstrained synthesis where $c$ is not specified. \citen{Chen}.~\cite{chen22} design a transformer-based VAE \cite{petrovich21} to learn a representative latent space for human motion sequences.
+First, they denoise imperfect observation sequences and, then, improve the predictions of the (frozen) model on repaired frames. \citen{Tevet} \cite{tevet22} use a transformer encoder to learn arbitrary length motions \cite{aksan21,petrovich21} coherent with a particular conditioning signal $c$.
+They experiment with constrained synthesis where $c$ is a text prompt (i.e., text-to-motion) or a specific action class (i.e., action-to-motion) and unconstrained synthesis where $c$ is not specified. \citen{Chen}~\cite{chen22} design a transformer-based VAE \cite{petrovich21} to learn a representative latent space for human motion sequences.
 They apply a diffusion model in this latent space to generate vivid motion sequences while obeying specific conditions similar to \cite{tevet22}.
-Differently, \OUR\ is the first diffusion-based model that uses conditioning over a portion of the input (e.g., previous frames condition the generation of future ones).
+Differently, \OUR\ is a diffusion-based model that uses conditioning over a portion of the input (e.g., previous frames condition the generation of future ones).

 Wyatt et al.~\cite{wyatt22} propose AnoDDPM, a diffusion model on images, which does not require the entire Markov chain (noise/denoise) to take place.
 They use decaying octaves of simplex noising functions to distinguish the corruption rate of low-frequency components from high-frequency ones.
-However, they add and remove noise without conditioning, identifying anomalies when the noise removal diverges from the input.
+However, they add and remove noise without conditioning, identifying anomalies when noise removal diverges from the input.
 Differently, \OUR\ is based on generating and comparing multimodal motions against the GT in terms of pertinence.
 Our proposed model is the first to exploit the multimodal generative and improved mode-coverage capabilities of diffusive techniques, via forecasting tasks, further to being first in adopting them for detecting video anomalies.
-Hence, to pass from Image Anomaly Detection to skeleton-based VAD, we rely on a U-Net based on STS-GCNs which includes the spatio-temporal aspects of joints in sequences of human poses.
+Hence, to transfer DDPMs from video-based Anomaly Detection to skeleton-based VAD we rely on a U-Net-shaped stack of STS-GCN~\cite{sofianos21,sampieri22} layers, which includes the spatio-temporal aspects of joints in sequences of human poses.